 Summary

 We have very briefly listed some of the technology-centered questions that you need to consider before you attempt to get your SOC 2 audit and certification.
 The audit will focus on business processes and covers more ground than these questions.
 However, these are the ones for which we know there is a set of technical solutions that support you in the audit process.
 Why?
-Because we have answers to all of them embedded in our Compliant Kubernetes offering.
+Because we have answers to all of them embedded in our Welkin offering.
 It deploys to your local infrastructure or with SOC 2 certified public cloud vendors.
 Contact us to find out more.